Paramount Adds Disclaimer to NOAH Movie;

 NOAH opens wide on March 28.
 Readers can check back later in March for the full MOVIEGUIDE® review of NOAH.

 Author of THE CULTURE-WISE FAMILY and HOW TO SUCCEED IN HOLLYWOOD (WITHOUT LOSING YOUR SOUL), Dr. Baehr was a producer of CBS-TV’s animated feature THE LION, THE WITCH, AND THE WARDROBE, which won an Emmy Award and was seen by more than 37 million viewers in the United States in 1979.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!